famedly/synapse-token-authenticator/README.md

 `resource_id` is an id for the synapse token authenticator.
 The same id must be present on the claim `aud` of the received token.

 `iss` is the expected issuer of the token and this will be checked against the claim `iss` of the token.

+`enc_jwks_endpoint` is the endpoint where the synapse token authenticator will publish the public keys for encrypting the JWEs.
+The full path of the endpoint will be `https://<homeserver>/<enc_jwks_endpoint>`.
+This endpoint will contain only a [JWKSet](https://datatracker.ietf.org/doc/html/rfc7517#section-5) in json format and the JWKSet will have only one key in it.

 ## Usage